Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.6.2">6.6.2.
 Calculations</a>

-Relationships with calculations MAY be used to indicate provenance where a structure is either an input to or an output of a calculations.
+Relationships with calculations MAY be used to indicate provenance where a structure is either an input to or an output of calculations.
 We intend to implement in a future version of this API a standardized mechanism to differentiate these two cases, thus allowing databases a common way of exposing the full provenance tree with inputs and outputs between structures and calculations.